ReDI-School/intro-java/exercises/math.md

 To calculate the 4th fibonacci number we need the 3rd and 2nd number.
 To calculate the 3rd fibonacci number we need the 2nd and 1st number.

 The 1st number is 1 and 2nd number is 1.
-Thefore the 3rd number is 1+1=2
+Therefore the 3rd number is 1+1=2
 The 2nd number is 1 and 3rd number is 2.
-Thefore the 4th number is 1+2=3
+Therefore the 4th number is 1+2=3
 The 3rd number is 2 and 4th number is 3.
-Thefore the 5th number is 2+3=5
+Therefore the 5th number is 2+3=5
 ```

 You can solve this iterative (with a for loop) or recursive (without loops).